Griffin Capital Essential Asset REIT Reports Third Quarter 2015 Results

-El Segundo, Calif.
-(November 7, 2014) – Griffin Capital Essential Asset REIT, Inc. (the “Essential Asset REIT”) announced today its operating results for the quarter ended September 30, 2014.
+EL SEGUNDO, Calif.
+(November 16, 2015) – Griffin Capital Essential Asset REIT, Inc. (the “Essential Asset REIT”) announced its operating results for the quarter ended September 30, 2015.

-Highlights and Accomplishments in the Third Quarter of 2014
+Highlights and Accomplishments in the Third Quarter of 2015 and Results as of September 30, 2015

 About Griffin Capital Essential Asset REIT and Griffin Capital Corporation

-1 Includes the property information related to the acquisition of an 80% ownership interest in the Digital Realty joint venture.
-See Highlights and Accomplishments in the Third Quarter of 2014.
+(1) Includes the property information related to the acquisition of an 80% ownership interest in the Digital Realty joint venture.

-2 Total capitalization includes the outstanding debt balance, plus total equity raised in our public offering and operating partnership units issued.
+(4) Total capitalization includes the outstanding debt balance, plus total equity raised and issued, including operating partnership units.

 GRIFFIN CAPITAL ESSENTIAL ASSET REIT, INC.